The Cyborg and the Sorcerers: Plot

-"Slant" is the primary member of several constructed personalities in a reconstructed cyborg body, one of a number of Independent Reconnaissance Unit (IRU) agents created by the Earth military during an interstellar war with her former colonies.
-During the war, the Earth is bombed and his military command on Mars goes silent; radio chatter with other IRU ships makes it clear the war was lost.
-Fourteen years have passed on board his ship; as it is traveling near light speed for much of this time, around 300 years have passed in realtime.
+"Slant" is the primary member of several constructed personalities in a reconstructed cyborg body.
+He is a member of the Independent Reconnaissance Unit (IRU), agents created by the Earth military during an interstellar war with her former colonies.
+During the war, the Earth is bombed and military command on Mars goes silent; radio chatter with other IRU ships makes it clear the war was lost.
+Fourteen years have passed on board his ship, but as it is traveling near light speed for much of this time, around 300 years have passed in realtime.
 Although the war is long over, Slant's shipboard AI refuses to acknowledge this and continues to send him on missions.
 Slant is compelled to carry them out through the threat of a small explosive surgically implanted at the base of his skull.
 He now lives most of his life in the ship's acceleration couch, connected to the AI via a data connector on the back of his neck.

 The action begins when the ship enters a system last listed as having been the target of an attack but with no record of the outcome.
 They find the main planet bombed to oblivion, but a second smaller planet, Dest, is only partially destroyed and shows signs of a simple medieval-era society.
 The instruments also discover odd readings of variable gravity, which the ship immediately surmises are antigravity weapons research and sends Slant to discover the source.
 He travels to the city of Teyzha where he is briefly interrogated by a group of wizards.
 He learns that magic is an accepted reality, and soon discovers this is the cause of the gravitational oddities.
 He later infiltrates a library but all the books assume the reader understands the basics of the craft.
 Slant is captured and the ship comes to rescue him, destroying much of the city in the process.

 Slant infiltrates another city, Awlmei.
 He hires a wizard who explains that the required "wizard sight" can be given to anyone by re-arranging the brain's connections.
 On hearing this, the ship orders Slant to kill him and retrieve his brain for study.
 He returns to the ship but is followed by several wizards who drain the ship's energy.
-As the ship "dies", a recording plays from Mars command that tell him a distress signal has been sent and instructs him to go into hiding to await rescue.
+As the ship "dies", a recording plays from Mars command that tells him a distress signal has been sent and instructs him to go into hiding to await rescue.
 It also reveals that he can override the ship's AI by repeating his original civilian name three times.